Website URL : http://www.ucu.org.uk/4207

-March 2012: Following the branch consultation meeting on 3 February (see below) UCU has updated its guidance for branches on the Research Excellence Framework.
+March 2012: Following a branch consultation meeting UCU has updated its guidance for branches on the Research Excellence Framework.
 Specifically, branches/LAs should now seek to influence the development of institutional codes of practice on REF submission, and seek to ensure that official guidance for REF submissions is followed.
 They should also seek no-detriment agreements to protect staff excluded from REF submissions.

 New REF guidelines